hschwane/hschwane.github.io/_projects/CIRCULATION.md

     </div>
 </div>
 <div class="caption">
-    Vector fields can be visualized as particles or streamlines.
+    Vector fields can be visualized as arrows or streamlines.
 </div>

 <div class="row justify-content-sm-center">